 The proposed bus and truck speed limiting device would not be added to vehicles already in operation, as NHTSA has said it would be too costly to factor such vehicles in.
 Approximately 70 percent of trucking companies currently use electronic speed limiting devices, but Sen. Schumer said in a statement on the proposal that “the ones not equipped with this potentially life-saving technology can barrel down roadways and cause accidents with grave consequences”.

-In public comments regarding the FSCMA’s proposed rule for speed limiting devices, attorney Katherine Harvey-Lee of Baum, Hedlund, Aristei, & Goldman noted that there is a need for such devices, to protect the public.
+In public comments regarding the FSCMA’s proposed rule for speed limiting devices, an attorney at of Baum, Hedlund, Aristei, & Goldman noted that there is a need for such devices, to protect the public.

-“The problem we see is that despite the ‘training’ that truck drivers receive (which in many cases is meager at best) and despite the so-called safety briefings they are supposed to undergo, many truck drivers completely underestimate the distance needed to stop a vehicle of the size and weight of a commercial tractor-trailer,” Harvey-Lee said.
-“And these large vehicles are cumbersome to maneuver, so any last minute attempts at evasive maneuvers always end up badly.”
+“The problem we see is that despite the ‘training’ that truck drivers receive (which in many cases is meager at best) and despite the so-called safety briefings they are supposed to undergo, many truck drivers completely underestimate the distance needed to stop a vehicle of the size and weight of a commercial tractor-trailer … and these large vehicles are cumbersome to maneuver, so any last minute attempts at evasive maneuvers always end up badly.”

 “My clients, colleagues and I would be overjoyed to see speed limiting devices on such vehicles.”